 Use the Standard OMB-approved Project Abstract Summary Form that is included in the workspace application package.
-Do not upload the abstract as an attachment.
+Do not upload the abstract as an attachment or it may count toward the page limit.
 For information required in the Project Abstract Summary Form, see Section 5.1.ix. of HRSA's SF-424 Two-Tier Application Guide.